dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 1. [Download the file defining the {{site.prodname}} resources]({{site.baseurl}}/{{page.version}}/getting-started/essentials/demo-manifests/calico-cnx.yaml).

-1. Open the file in your favorite editor, update the client id in the ConfigMap, and save the file.
+1. Open the file in your favorite editor, replace `<fill in client id here>` with your OAuth client ID, and save the file.

 1. Issue the following command to install {{site.prodname}} and a single-node etcd.